muhammadhasan01/chat-application/README.md

 - Room chat can have multiple users at the same time
 - Messaging between users in the same room
 - Enable to show users who are in the room

-From a technical standpoint, this project is useful for:
+- From a technical standpoint, this project _might_ be useful for:
   - Demonstrating simple usage of `socket.io` for realtime chat
   - Demonstrating boostrap `React` with `Vite`
   - Reference on connecting Frontend and Backend for a chat application
   - Uses `TypeScript` on both the frontend and backend
   - Other code implementations that might be useful to learn

 ## Screenshots